 If you’re looking to combine sun, fun and snow with some great live music Copper Mountain’s Sunsation closing festivities will fit the bill.
 This year Sunsation is spread out over two wild days.
-April 16 features the Red Bull SlopeSoakers, a progressive pond skim contest and a free outdoor performance by Far East Movement.
-On Sunday, April 17, the Eenie Weenie Bikini Contest takes place and is followed by a concert by My Brothers Keeper.
+Sunday, April 16 features the Red Bull SlopeSoakers, a progressive pond skim contest and a free outdoor concert and the World’s Largest Easter Egg Hunt!

 Where to stay: Situated near the American Eagle lift, the Covered Bridge Neighborhood accommodations are convenient to the slopes and all the closing-day events.

 Heavenly’s Spring Loaded

 This year’s Spring Loaded brings together the best of Californian spring sunshine and Lake Tahoe snow.
 Festivities include Heavenly’s famed Unbuckle Apres Party at Tamarack Lodge, a popular new DJ Cat party, an on-mountain concert by NVO on Sunday, March 7, and the famous Gunbarrel 25, a leg-burning, 25-run mogul competition, on Saturday, April 8.